cilium/design-cfps/cilium/CFP-39876-clustermesh-filtered-export.md

 | Any                     | Any                           | No Policies             | ✅ Allowed (no restrictions) |

 ## Global Service Support
-In the namespace based export mode, all services within global namespaces would automatically be marked as global/local depending on the provided annotation on the namespace.
-Users are not required to explicitly annotate individual services.
-Any service which is not inside a global namespace is considered local even if it has an associated global annotation.
-Such a service will not share backends with remote clusters in any case.
+For a service to be considered a Global Service, it should satisfy the following conditions
+- It should be annotated with existing global service annotation ***service.cilium.io/global: "true"***
+- It should reside within a global namespace

 ## MCS support
-Similar to global services, MCS support is only available for ServiceExport/ServiceImport CRDs created under global namespaces for both the local and remote clusters.
+MCS support is only available for ServiceExport/ServiceImport CRDs created under global namespaces for both the local and remote clusters.

 ## Implementation details